BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 This is for debugging purposes only, so there is no need to check for and handle the `false` case.

+On iOS, we have switched to a more direct method of communication (instead of GET/POST), where the JS calls swift functions to send messages.
+It directly calls the function `window.webkit.messageHandlers.serverSubstitute.postMessage`, passing a JSON object containing the data that would normally be transferred using HTTP.
+This enabled us to remove the server from the iOS backend.

 ## Bluetooth scanning

 The backend and frontend communicate about specific Bluetooth robots